Hospitality Careers: Options, Job Titles, and Descriptions

 - Maintenance Worker

 Porter.
 Porters are tasked with handling baggage for guests.
-They might bring luggage up to guests’ rooms or take luggage down to the lobby.
+They might bring luggage up to guests’ rooms or take baggage down to the lobby.
 ZipRecruiter reports that porters earn an average annual salary of $29,638.

 A porter is one of many support staff positions in the hospitality industry.
 Another common position is that of valet (also known as parking lot attendant).
 A valet parks patrons’ cars when they come to a hotel, restaurant, or other venue.